armijnhemel/devicecode/doc/tui.md

 by operating system.
 If release year is the most important, then it could be sorted by year, and so on.

-Currently there are two views:
+Currently there are three views:

-1. brand view: devices are sorted by brand
+1. brand view: a tree with devices sorted by brand
-2. ODM view: devices are sorted by ODM and then brand
+2. ODM view: a tree with devices sorted by ODM and then brand
+3. table view: a table with a count for brand/ODM combinations

 ## Filtering